10 Unconventional Relationship Tips How to Stop Overthinking in a Relationship

 3. Take Action on Your Insecurities (They Are What Makes You an Over-Thinker in the First Place)

-Improving your confidence is a whole other topic, here are some of the activities that can utilize as a starting point.
+Improving your confidence is a whole other topic, here are some of the activities that can be utilized as a starting point.
 Silence your inner critic by accepting that nobody’s perfect, and neither are you.
 Count every small victory in, and prove to yourself that you’ve earned the praise entirely on your own.
 There’s surely a lot you can appreciate yourself for – if it helps, write it all down.

 Also, be proactive!
 If you’ve realized you’ve been overthinking your partner’s behavior because you were insecure about your looks, hit the gym!
 Maybe the reason you’ve been stressing about “how they said it” is your own frustration or fear; learn how to shake them off.
 It’ll take some practice, but as long as you take action and stay positive, you’ll be able to nip your overthinking in the bud.